 To celebrate Scotland’s many links with children’s literature, we have created Scotland’s Storybook Trail for bookworms of all ages to enjoy.
 This is an opportunity to move from page to place and trace the footsteps of your favourite childhood stories and authors.
-Here are a few inspirational family friendly ideas to get started, so pick up those books and let’s go!
+Here are some family-friendly ideas to get started!

 Grab your wands and prepare for a magical adventure!